Gimi818/InsuranceCompany/README.md

 - Install Intellij IDEA and Docker Desktop on your computer.
 - Run Docker Desktop
 - Clone the repository in Intellij IDEA using the link https://github.com/Gimi818/CarInsurance.git
-- Run docker-compose in application
+- Run docker-compose up in terminal
 - Run the applications in Intellij IDEA.
 - Check the available endpoints at the link localhost:8080/swagger-ui/index.html#/
 - Try the apllications in Postaman , the steps how to do it are below.